Eastern Railway FC: Cup

-Other department
+Other departments

 Field hockey

 Eastern Railway has its field hockey team that competed in both the prestigious Beighton Cup and Calcutta Hockey League.
 They clinched Beighton Cup title in 1929.
+One of the club's famous players is Richard Carr, who represented India at the 1932 Summer Olympics in Los Angeles and won gold medal.
 Legendary Indian footballer Shanti Mullick appeared with the club's women's hockey team.